athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 ## Clojure CLI Tools

-If you installed Clojure using the [official guide] you likely already have the `Clojure CLI Tools` installed and are using them.
+If you installed Clojure using the [official getting started] you likely already have the `Clojure CLI Tools` installed and are using them.

 To start, when I say `Clojure CLI Tools` I use it as an umbrella term to describe a suite of tools which we access using the `clj` or `clojure` terminal command.
 Here are some examples of how to use the `Clojure CLI Tools`.